gleam-lang/gleam/notes/talk.md

 ```

 Jumping from the bottom of the tree to the top, here is the module record.
 It's quite considerably more complex than the previous nodes.

-The c_erl
-constructor takes 3 arguments.
-The module name, a list of functions to export,
+The cerl constructor takes 3 arguments.
+The module name, a list of functions
-and a list of the module functions themselves.
-And of course, each one of
+to export, and a list of the module functions themselves.
+And of course, each
-these needs to be given in their Core Erlang form.
+one of these needs to be given in their Core Erlang form.

 The name is easy- it's just an atom, so `c_atom` is called on the name.

-For forming the list of exports I delegate to a `gen_exports` function.
+For forming the list of exports I've created a `gen_exports` function.
 This
-just filters the list of functions for those that are public, and then
+filters the list of functions for those that are public, and then
 constructs a Core Erlang export for each one.

 Lastly the functions are transformed into Core Erlang by mapping the `codegen`
 over them, which in turn recursively transforms their children, and their
 children, until the leaf nodes are reached.

-Now we have a full Core Erlang
-abstract syntax tree.
+Now the tree is entirely in Core Erlang.

 ```erlang